kx06/blind75/README.md

 # Leetcode Blind75 Solutions

-Written mostly in C and Python, this repo aims to compile all the solutions written by me for the Blind75.
+Written mostly in C and Python, this repo aims to compile all the solutions written by me for the Blind75 list by Neetcode.

 Most of these solutions are optimal and satisfy the required Time and Space Complexities.